Mathematics of cyclic redundancy checks: Variations

-In practice, the last two variations are invariably used together.
+In practice, these two variations are invariably used together.
 They change the transmitted CRC, so must be implemented at both the transmitter and the receiver.
-While presetting the shift register to ones is straightforward to do at both ends, inverting affects receivers implementing the first variation, because the CRC of a full codeword that already includes a CRC is no longer zero.
+Both ends must preset their division circuitry to all-ones, the transmitter must add the trailing inversion pattern to the result, and the receiver must expect this pattern when checking the CRC.
+If the receiver checks the CRC by full-length division, the remainder because the CRC of a full codeword that already includes a CRC is no longer zero.
 Instead, it is a fixed non-zero pattern, the CRC of the inversion pattern of $n$ ones.